共查询到20条相似文献,搜索用时 15 毫秒

 A common task in forensic anthropology involves the estimation of the ancestry of a decedent by comparing their skeletal morphology and measurements to skeletons of individuals from known geographic groups.
 However, the accuracy rates of ancestry estimation methods in actual forensic casework have rarely been studied.
 This article uses 99 forensic cases with identified skeletal remains to develop accuracy rates for ancestry estimations conducted by forensic anthropologists.
 The overall rate of correct ancestry estimation from these cases is 90.9%, which is comparable to most research‐derived rates and those reported by individual practitioners.
 Statistical tests showed no significant difference in accuracy rates depending on examiner education level or on the estimated or identified ancestry.
 More recent cases showed a significantly higher accuracy rate.
 The incorporation of metric analyses into the ancestry estimate in these cases led to a higher accuracy rate. 相似文献

 Having multiple reliable methods of estimating sex and ancestry from various skeletal features increases the likelihood of identifying skeletal remains.
 Femoral neck axis length (FNAL), as measured in living individuals, has been shown to vary by sex and ancestry.
 FNAL has not, however, been previously measured directly from skeletonized remains and investigated for its potential use in forensic anthropological applications.
 This research proposes a method for measuring FNAL from skeletal remains, determines the reliability and repeatability of the measurement, and assesses the validity of FNAL in sex and ancestry estimation.
-Results showed low interobserver error in the measurement of FNAL (TEM = 0.33 mm, = 0.99).
+Results showed low interobserver error in the measurement of FNAL (TEM = 0.33 mm, R = 0.99).
 Significant differences in FNAL were found between sexes as well as between American Black, American White, and Native American groups.
 FNAL can correctly classify sex in ~86% of all cases and is considered valuable to sex estimation.
 The value of FNAL to ancestry estimation, however, is considered limited. 相似文献

 Craniometric studies of South Africans yield high accuracies of sex and ancestry classification, but most assess only inter‐group variation of Black and White individuals, excluding the highly heterogeneous Colored group, which constitute a significant proportion of the population.
 This study applied a geometric morphometric approach to the neurocrania of 774 Black, Colored, and White individuals to assess sex and ancestry estimation accuracy based on the detected morphological variation.
 Accuracies of 70% and 83% were achieved for sex and ancestry, respectively, with ancestry‐related variation contributing the largest proportion of overall observed variation.
 Even when comparing the closely related Black and Colored groups, relatively high accuracies were obtained.
 It is thus recommended that a similar approach be used to develop a contemporary three‐dimensional database, which can be used to objectively, reliably, and accurately classify unknown remains in the South African forensic context. 相似文献